-3.1 Observed clear-sky IIR signature uncertainty
+150 3.1 Observed clear-sky IIR signature uncertainty

 Figure 2 shows the IIR signatures of the clear-sky atmospheric columns.
 Most of the observations are well centered on the origin of the figure meaning that the computed clear-sky brightness temperature correctly estimates the observed clear-sky brightness temperature.
-The center of the distribution is slightly shifted to the left by 0.1 K due to a small bias in the clear-sky

-160 brightness temperature more pronounced at 12.05 μm than 8.65 μm.
+The center of the distribution is slightly shifted to the left by 0.1 K due to a small bias in the clear-sky brightness temperature more pronounced at 12.05 μm than 8.65 μm.
 However, the distribution is well centered in the y-axis, because biases at 10.60 μm and 12.05 μm cancel each other out, consistent with Garnier et al. (2021).
 The red and blue ellipses represent the 95 % and 50 % confidence intervals of the 2-D gaussian PDF estimated from those observations.
 If a monolayer IIR signature falls into this clear-sky uncertainty region, its identification will be difficult.
-However, far from this region, an
+However, far from this region, an IIR signature can be confidently attributed to a cloud or an absorbing aerosol layer.
+Reliable discrimination between cloud and aerosol will be possible where their expected signature regions do not overlap.

 Figure 2.
 Clear-sky IIR signature (Sect.
-3) observations over ocean during the 2008-2019 period shown as the difference between the 10.60 $\mu$ m and 12.05 $\mu$ m channels (y-axis) as a function of the difference between the 8.65 $\mu$ m and 12.05 $\mu$ m channels (x-axis).
-Top and bottom subplots show the tropics [30° S-30° N] and the midlatitudes [30°-60°] regions.
+3) observations over ocean during the 2008-2019 period shown as the difference between the $10.60 \mu m$ and $12.05 \mu m$ channels (y-axis) as a function of the difference between the $8.65 \mu m$ and $12.05 \mu m$ channels (x-axis).
+Top and bottom subplots show the tropics $[30^{\circ} S-30^{\circ} N]$ and the midlatitudes $[30^{\circ}-60^{\circ}]$ regions.
 The 5-km atmospheric columns are considered as clear-sky column when they do not contain any feature detected with horizontal averaging less than 80 km (so no single-shot cleared-cloud either).
 The colormap of each 2-D distribution linearly increases from one (white) to the maximum (black) of each subplot; no occurrence appears grey.
 The red and blue ellipses represent the 95 % and 50 % confidence intervals of the 2-D gaussian PDF estimated from those observations.
 Total number of occurrences is given on the right bottom corner of each subplot.